-&lt;sup>9 This is a new rule in Phase 2.
+This is a new rule in the Initial Phase.

-Using guidance developed during Phase 1, the Environment Agency follows complex rules to determine whether organisations that contract for energy supplies on behalf of other end users (e.g. facilities management organisations and PFI contracting entities) will be responsible for the energy supplies for CRC purposes.
-Landlord & Tenant relationships A significant exception to the general rule is the position of landlord and tenants.
-Where a landlord receives a supply and provides part of that supply to its tenant (e.g. in a multi-let building), the landlord will be responsible for that supply .
+organisations that contract for energy supplies on behalf of other end users (e.g. facilities management organisations and PFI contracting entities) will be responsible for the energy supplies for CRC purposes.

+Landlord & Tenant relationships

+A significant exception to the general rule is the position of landlord and tenants.
+Where a landlord receives a supply and provides part of that supply to its tenant (e.g. in a multi-let building), the landlord will be responsible for that supply.
 Conversely, where the tenant is responsible for the energy supply (i.e. it has a direct agreement with the energy supplier), CRC liability for energy use will be allocated to the CRC Participant to which the tenant belongs, if any.
 It may therefore be the case that, in respect of the same building, the landlord may be responsible for certain energy supplies (e.g. common parts) and tenants may be responsible for others (direct supplies to the tenant's leased space).

 Responsibility for compliance with the Scheme cannot be transferred between landlord and tenant but the parties can of course agree to pass on the costs between them as they desire.
 Indeed, where the landlord is responsible under the Scheme for an energy supply, it is likely to want to recoup costs arising from its tenants under the lease (e.g. under service charge provisions) but careful scrutiny of lease provisions will be required to ensure that such costs can be recovered.
 In such a case, the landlord remains responsible for the energy supplies under the Scheme.

-Real Estate held under Trusts As from Phase 2, the scheme applies a hierarchical approach to working out which entity is responsible for the supplies to properties held directly under a trust.
-In broad terms: 1.
-Where a beneficiary is entitled to more than a half share of the assets in the trust, that entity takes responsibility for CRC purposes; For other trusts, CRC will treat the trust as an undertaking, as follows:
+Real Estate held under Trusts

+As from the Initial Phase, the scheme applies a hierarchical approach to working out which entity is responsible for the supplies to properties held directly under a trust.
+In broad terms: